-Amisha recently joined the Communication Task Team to lead a review into the influence of trust, salience and beliefs on warning response.
-She is planning on putting together a project plan by July 2020.
+Amisha has joined the Communication Task Team to lead a review into the influence of trust, salience and beliefs on warning response.
+The role of trust, uncertainty and beliefs on people's perceptions and responses to weather warnings is the focus of a webinar on UTC 26 Oct 8pm (see webinar section of this newsletter for more details).

 Anyone interested in being part of this activity is encouraged to contact Amisha at a.mehta@qut.edu.au.